User Guide

 Status

-This useful feature lets you set the ‘status’ of an experiment.
-By default you can have:
+This feature lets you set the ‘Status’ of an Experiment.
+The default status options are:

-These status can be modified completely by the admin in the admin panel.
+These Status options can be modified by an admin via the admin panel.

 Permissions

-The “Visibility” and “Can write” part allow you to control who can access this entry.
-Click the Edit button to display a menu and add or remove permissions.
+The “Visibility” and “Can write” menus allow you to control who can access and change a given entry.
+Click the Edit button to view, add, or remove permissions.

 Inserting an image

-To insert an image in the main text, simple drag and drop it in the text zone.
-You can also insert an already uploaded image by selecting “Insert in the text at cursor position” from the uploaded file menu (top right, three vertical dots).
+To insert an image into the main text, simply drag and drop it into the text editor.
+You can also insert an uploaded image by clicking on the ellipsis menu on the file icon in the “Attached Files” section (three vertical dots on top right) and selecting “Insert in the text at cursor position”.

 Tables